Caroline Herschel: Early life

-Following her father's death, her brothers William and Alexander proposed that she join them in Bath, England to have a trial period as a singer for musician brother William's church performances.
-Caroline eventually left Hanover on 16 August 1772 after her brother's intervention with their recalcitrant mother.
+Following her father's death, her brothers William and Alexander proposed that she join them in Bath, England, to have a trial period as a singer for musician brother William's church performances.
+Caroline eventually left Hanover on 15 August 1772 after her brothers intervened with their recalcitrant mother.
 On the journey to England, she was first introduced to astronomy by way of the constellations and opticians' shops.

 In Bath, she took on the responsibilities of running William's household, and began learning to sing.
 William had established himself as an organist and music teacher at 19 New King Street, Bath (now the Herschel Museum of Astronomy).
 He was also the choirmaster of the Octagon Chapel.
 William was busy with his musical career and became fairly busy organising public concerts.

-Caroline did not blend in with the local society and made few friends, but was finally able to indulge her desire to learn, and took regular singing, English, and arithmetic lessons from her brother, and dance lessons from a local teacher.
+Caroline did not blend into the local society and made few friends, but was finally able to indulge her desire to learn, and took regular singing, English, and arithmetic lessons from her brother, and dance lessons from a local teacher.
 She also learned to play the harpsichord, and eventually became an integral part in William's musical performances at small gatherings.
 She became the principal singer at his oratorio concerts, and acquired such a reputation as a vocalist that she was offered an engagement for the Birmingham festival after a performance of Handel's Messiah in April 1778, where she was the first soloist.
 She declined to sing for any conductor but William, and after that performance, her career as a singer began to decline.
 Caroline was subsequently replaced as a performer by distinguished soloists from outside the area because William wished to spend less time in rehearsals to focus on astronomy.